 You could work at a client's business or in a workshop.

 Your working environment may be physically demanding, cramped, you'll travel often, outdoors some of the time, dusty, noisy and at height.

 With experience, you could move into a supervisory role, like chargehand or foreperson.

 You could become a works manager, contract manager or shopfitting designer after further training, or set up your own shopfitting business.

-You can find out more about careers in shopfitting from Go Construct.Data from National Careers Service.
+You can find out more about careers in shopfitting from Go Construct.Powered by Pathways.